Which place is cheaper, Athens or Mykonos?

 Athens is a world class party destination.
 There are all-night dance clubs as well as local bars and chill live music venues.

-The abundance of shops in Mykonos make it a world-class shopping destination.
+Many people travel to Mykonos specifically to go shopping.
 This island has become the playground for celebrities and the wealthy, so there are plenty of shopping opportunities in town.

 Athens is a very kid-friendly city.
 With its rich history, beautiful outdoor activities, and kid-friendly food, Athens is a fun place to explore with the whole family.